justintadlock/members/readme.md

 You can assign a user more than one role by going to that edit user screen in the admin and locating the "Roles" section.
 There will be a checkbox for every role.

-Note that the roles dropdown on the "Users" screen in the admin will overwrite all roles with a single role.
-So, you'll need to edit the individual users to give them multiple roles.
+You can also multiple roles to a user from the add new user screen.

+On the "Users" screen in the admin, you can bulk add or remove single roles from multiple users.

 ### Content permissions feature